Get the Best Internet Speed for Gaming

-The most important thing about choosing your Internet while gaming online is making sure your connection is virtually lag-free.
-FiOS® broadband speeds deliver the features you need to stay one step ahead of your opponents, with more playtime and less buffering.
-You can keep your game going even when your entire household is connected to the Internet for streaming, mobile, and computing power.
+The most important thing about choosing your internet while gaming online is making sure your connection is virtually lag-free.
+FiberOptic® broadband speeds deliver the features you need to stay one step ahead of your opponents, with more playtime and less buffering.
+You can keep your game going even when your entire household is connected to the internet for streaming, mobile, and computing power.

 A good ping rate means a more responsive connection while playing your game, especially when timing is everything.
 Ping rate is the reaction time of your connection and how quickly you receive a response after sending out a request or how fast information is sent from your computer to game servers and back again.
 Ping is measured in milliseconds.

 Internet speeds are important for online gaming, but Ping rates are more pivotal when dealing with latency issues.
 A lower number, around less than 20 m/s or better, is ideal, but games can function well up to 100 m/s ping rate.

 Which device are you gaming with?

-Depending on which device you use for gaming and the type of game you’d like to play, FiOS symmetrical upload and download speeds are ideal because while you play, your device is constantly sending and receiving information.
+Depending on which device you use for gaming and the type of game you’d like to play, FiberOptic symmetrical upload and download speeds are ideal because while you play, your device is constantly sending and receiving information.

 Download speed is how fast your device pulls data from the server.
 Tasks like loading webpages and streaming videos depend on a network-ready download speed.